 Or maybe you are aware, but damn(!) if you know what to do about it!

 Whether you pride yourself in being an even-keeled, look-at-the-bright-side person OR you experience yourself as being at the mercy of feelings and things you can’t make heads nor tails of…

 Help, as in, less pain.
 As in, fewer headaches.
 As in, more ease.
 As in, less reactive.

 And yes, going deeper can also help you feel more comfortable in your own skin, at home in your body, and at ease inside your own dear self.
 (Because if you can’t feel at home inside yourself, it’s unlikely you’ll be able to get comfortable anywhere).

-Sure, we can keep addressing the issue at only the physical-body level (says me, Heidi, the #1 biggest fan of massage therapy!), but going deeper is a very effective way, either as an adjunct to massage or on its very own, to help.
+Sure, we can keep addressing the issue at only the physical-body level (says me, Heidi, the #1 biggest fan of massage therapy!), but going deeper is an effective way to help, either as an adjunct to massage or on its very own.

 Ready to go deeper?